-The [insert responsible person or governing body here] has the authority to deaccession objects.
-The [insert responsible person or governing body here] must approve a deaccession with a majority vote.
+The [insert responsible person or governing body here] Library Board has the authority to deaccession objectitems.
+The [insert responsible person or governing body here] The Grutzmacher Collection

+Committee meets on an as-needed basis to consider deaccession needs and provides a recommendation to the Library Board on how to proceed based on their examination of the situation and possible consultation with experts.
+The Library Board votes on the recommendation at the next Library Board meeting and tasks the Library Director with administering the outcome of the vote in accordance with this policy and any applicable laws. must approve a deaccession with a majority vote.
 Method(s) of disposal must be agreed upon by [insert responsible person or governing body here] prior to disposal of accessioned items.
 A record of deaccessioning must be kept, identifying the reason for and method of disposal.